aery32/aery32-refguide/source/modules.rst

 Sending arbitrary wide SPI data
 '''''''''''''''''''''''''''''''

-The last parameter of ``aery_spi_transmit()`` function indicates for the spi peripheral whether the current transmission is the last on.
+The last parameter, ``islast``, of the ``aery_spi_transmit()`` function indicates for the SPI whether the current transmission was the last on.
 If true, chip select line rises immediately when the last bit has been written.
-If it is defined false, CS ine is left low for the next chunk of the transmission.
-This feature allows to operate with spi buses with arbitrary wide shift registers.
-For example, to read and write 32 bit wide spi data you can do this:
+If ``islast`` is defined false, CS line is left low for the next transmission that should occur immediately after the previous one.
+This feature allows SPI to operate with arbitrary wide shift registers.
+For example, to read and write 32 bit wide SPI data you can do this:

 .. code-block:: c